Research

 Working papers

-State-Dependent Central Bank Communication with Heterogeneous Beliefs Banque de France Working paper 875 (Submitted AER)
+State-Dependent Central Bank Communication with Heterogeneous Beliefs BdF WP 875 (Submitted)

 This paper studies the optimal disclosure strategy of a Sender who wishes to influence heterogeneous Receivers’ expectations through public disclosure.
 I introduce heterogeneous priors in a standard bayesian persuasion model a la Gentzkow and Kamenica (2011) and characterize how the optimal disclosure depends on the heterogeneity of beliefs.
 I show that heterogeneity matters in two ways: (i) it is optimal to be send signals with positive error probabilities, contrarily to the homogeneous belief case; (ii) higher dispersion in beliefs brings the information authority to choose lower error probabilities.
 I apply the framework to a Central Bank communication problem in which the policy maker communicates about aggregate demand to distort firms’ investment decisions.
 I test the model’s predictions empirically by showing that FOMC unemployment rate forecasts are systematically biased in opposite directions in recessions and expansions, and the less so the higher the private sector disagreement is, in line with the model’s predictions.

-Measuring and Comparing Consumption Inequality in France and the United States (joint with A.Accardo, C.Jude and A.Penalver) Banque de France Working paper 904
+Measuring and Comparing Consumption Inequality in France and the United States (joint with A.Accardo, C.Jude and A.Penalver) BdF WP 904

 This paper constructs an annual dataset of consumption by income quintiles for France since 1995 in order to make a granular comparison of consumption inequality with the United States.
 We first match consumption data with the national accounts and then use a Kalman filter to interpolate missing observations so as to obtain yearly data.
 We validate this technique by applying it to a US dataset with pseudo-missing data comparable to our French data.
 Comparing consumption and income inequality across the two countries, we find consumption inequality to be higher in the US and overall not to mirror income inequality.
 Finally, based on the weights of the different consumption items, we construct annual price indices by quintile.
 We find that dispersion in inflation across income groups is less marked in France than the United States.

-Econometric Analysis of Regime Switches and of Fiscal Multipliers OFCE Working paper 2014-01
+Econometric Analysis of Regime Switches and of Fiscal Multipliers OFCE WP 2014-01

 In this paper, I extend the technique of vector autoregressions (VARs) to account for the possibility of a state-dependent fiscal multipliers for France, Germany, Italy and the United States.
 I estimate a non linear smooth transition vector autoregression, following Auerbach and Gorodnichenko (2012a).
 My results suggest that the output multiplier of government purchases is significantly higher in recessions than expansions.